opsxcq/arduino-temperature-monitor/README.md

 ### Grafana configuration

+The very next step it to configure Grafana, where our data will be rendered.

 #### Create datasource

-Datasource creation is simplified, so you can just run the script bellow and get it configured for this environment
+Datasource creation is really simple, just run the script bellow and everything will be configured for this environment:

 ```
 BACKEND='backend.project.com'